-- Introducing a presumption of harm to indirect purchasers.
+- thereof if it is not possible to calculate the damages.
+These changes are expected to make it easier for claimants to obtain an indemnity.
+Claimants would be allowed to obtain full compensation of the damages suffered, comprising the right to be indemnified for actual loss and loss of profit, plus interest; - introducing a presumption of harm to indirect purchasers.
 Spanish civil law states that the burden of proof in civil proceedings lies with the party that alleges the harm.
 Thus, indirect purchasers must provide evidence of the defendant's unlawful conduct, the causal link and the existence of harm and its quantification.
 In RDL 9/2017 this rule is reversed, introducing a presumption of harm in favour of indirect purchasers.
-It is relevant to mention here that Spanish courts have recognised the 'passing-on' defence when considering a defendant's position43 in damage claims involving cartel infringements. - Introducing specific mechanisms to facilitate claimants' access to relevant documents before substantiating the claim.
+It is relevant to mention here that Spanish courts have recognised the passing-on defence when considering a defendant's position in damage claims involving cartel infringements; - introducing specific mechanisms to facilitate claimants' access to relevant documents before substantiating the claim.
 The pretrial disclosure process in Spain was rather limited and courts have been reluctant to award broad disclosures of documents to claimants.
 RDL 9/2017 modifies this regime and makes it easier for claimants to access evidence that is required to substantiate the claim.
 However, claimants must justify the request and provide reasonable available evidence to support a damages claim.
 They will also need to identify specific items of evidence or, at least, relevant categories of evidence.
 Thus, RDL 9/2017 does not foresee the introduction of a discovery system in Spain.
 Moreover, the party who requests access is expected to exercise sufficient caution to cover the expenses incurred by the defendant as well as any potential damage they may suffer as a result of the misuse of the information obtained.
-Specific protection for leniency statements and settlement submissions are guaranteed, as it has been until now, and specific mechanisms are foreseen to ensure the confidentiality of business secrets of entities called to reveal documentary evidence. - e Making CNMC's final decisions declaring infringements of competition law binding on Spanish courts.
-A final decision made by any other Member State's national competition authority creates a presumption that a competition law infringement exists. - f Extending the liability of parent companies for damage caused by their subsidiaries to civil proceedings. - Declaring the joint and several liability of all co-infringers in relation to damages caused as a result of anticompetitive behaviour.
-This principle of joint liability is exempted in cases involving small and medium-sized enterprises that meet certain requirements and beneficiaries of immunity. - b Declaring the effective compensation of the damages caused before the adoption of a decision by the CNMC as a mitigating factor for the purposes of setting the amount of the antitrust fines.
+Specific protection for leniency statements and settlement submissions are guaranteed, as it has been until now, and specific mechanisms are foreseen to ensure the confidentiality of business secrets of entities called to reveal documentary evidence; - e making CNMC's final decisions declaring infringements of competition law binding on Spanish courts.
+A final decision made by any other Member State's national competition authority creates a presumption that a competition law infringement exists; - f extending the liability of parent companies for damage caused by their subsidiaries to civil proceedings; - g declaring the joint and several liability of all co-infringers in relation to damages caused as a result of anticompetitive behaviour.
+This principle of joint liability is exempted in cases involving small and medium-sized enterprises that meet certain requirements and beneficiaries of immunity; and - declaring the effective compensation of the damages caused before the adoption of a decision by the CNMC as a mitigating factor for the purposes of setting the amount of the antitrust fines.

-RDL 9/2017 has clearly fostered awareness among claimants and is expected to incentivise them to bring damages actions for antitrust infringements in Spain.
+RDL 9/2017 has clearly fostered awareness among claimants and it has incentivised them to bring damages actions for antitrust infringements in Spain.